tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 * Adjust the add-on settings per object in Blender
 * Save Blender file to an empty case folder
-* Click **Export** button in the add-on to create OpenFOAM directories and files under case folder
+* Click **Export** button in the add-on to create OpenFOAM directories and files under the case folder

-After export from Blender, you should be able to run following OpenFOAM commands in case folder in order:
+After export from Blender, you should be able to run following OpenFOAM commands in the case folder in order:

 * ``blockMesh``
 * ``surfaceFeatures`` (for openfoam.org version of OpenFOAM) or ``surfaceFeatureExtract`` (for openfoam.com version)